 The first edition of the eBook Cover Design Awards came out in August, 2011.

-Since then we’ve published hundreds of covers and critiques, skewered the covers that seemed wanting, and praised the designers who showed real innovation and skill in this new form.
+Since then we’ve published literally thousands of covers and critiques, skewered the covers that seemed wanting, and praised the designers who showed real innovation and skill in this new form.

-The ebook cover still has not broken away from the print book tradition, either in the basic strategies designers use to interest and attract readers, or in the way the covers are represented graphically, as clones of their print book cousins.
+Yet even today the ebook cover has not broken away from the print book tradition, either in the basic strategies designers use to interest and attract readers, or in the way the covers are represented graphically, as clones of their print book cousins.